Sometimes, we’re our own worst enemies. Maybe not intentionally, but still, it happens. We set a common goal like one of these:

 Goal #2, “I have to save money!” is pretty vague.
 Are you saving for a new pair of shoes or a new car?
 How much money will you need, and when do you want it by?
 Without those details, it’s nearly impossible to formulate an executable plan.
 Once you figure that out, you decide what money-saving actions can you take.
 Maybe you’ll make coffee at home and skip the drive-through brew every day.

 “I need to get organized!”
 What exactly does that mean?
 Is your closet floor covered by a mountainous heap of clothes?
 Is your kitchen table buried under piles of unopened mail?
-Could you find a battery or a paperclip if your life depended on it? (← hey, MacGyver could, so can you!)
-You can make measurable progress by setting SMART goals for yourself.
+Could you find a battery or a paperclip if your life depended on it? (← hey, if MacGyver can, so can you!)
+You will make measurable progress by setting SMART goals for yourself.

 For example, make a decision about five articles of clothing in that pile on the floor every day after work until the pile is gone, and hang or fold whatever you’re keeping.
 If you don’t have enough hangers, get some.
 If you need a dresser, set a SMART goal for obtaining one.

 In order to tackle paper piles, you need to systematically chip away at the mail.
-“I’m going to open and process today’s mail AND take care of ten pieces of the backlog every day.”
-Start putting junk mail in the recycle bin immediately instead of setting it down in the pile.
+“I’m going to open and process today’s mail AND take care of fifteen pieces of the backlog every day.”
+Start putting junk mail in the recycle bin immediately instead of setting it down, only to have to pick it up and review it again.
+And again.
+And again.
+See the problem?

 You can turn a junk drawer into your “go-to” drawer in about 15 minutes: dump everything out, toss the trash, and use a drawer organizer to sort the “keep” stuff into “like with like” categories.

-Positive wording is more motivating, so add a smiley-face phrase as the carrot to dangle when creating your SMART goals:
+Positive wording is more motivating, so add a smiley-face phrase as the carrot you dangle in front of yourself when creating SMART goals:

 - “When I lose ten pounds, my clothes will fit more comfortably!”